its4u/cert-manager-routes-controller/README.md

 > On the first certificate issuance, it might take a few minutes for the certificate to be ready.
 Hence, you might have to wait a little before you see your route being populated 😉

-4. That's it! `cert-manager` will take care of the certificate renewal process.
-Our controller will ensure that your route's TLS is always populated with the correct up-to-date certificate.
+4. That's it!<br>`cert-manager` will take care of the certificate renewal process.<br>Our controller will ensure that your route's TLS is always populated with the correct up-to-date certificate.